PrisionMike/API-Response-Buffer/README.md

 .

 - You specify a full schema of all APIs you want to cache.
 How many fetchers for it, how many users for it, what errors it can throw, what to do in such errors.
 Purifier functions, and what not.
 All of this, written in an in-house schema, or in a standard json/yaml/xml file.
 The user makes that file.
 The module will receive a single input - that file - and handle it all.

+(Perhaps an encoding scheme to define all this instead of a structured text)

 ## Miscellaneous